-- Fill in the dates and days of the week that correspond to your menstrual cycle.
-Your first day of your period is “cycle day 1”
+Fill in the dates and days of the week that correspond to your menstrual cycle.
+The first day of your period is "cycle day 1"

-Do not use lubrications for sexual intercourse other than Sylk™ or Pre-Seed available at most supermarkets & health food stores or online from Fertility2Family http://fertility2family.com.au/sperm-friendly-safe-lubricant-en/.
-Another product is Pre-Seed you can order online from http://www.preseed.co.nz/ or directly purchase from Target.
+Do not use lubrication for sexual intercourse other than Sylk™ or Pre-Seed available at most supermarkets and health food store or online from Fertility2Family (http://fertility2family.com.au/sperm-friendly-safe-lubricant-en/).
+Another product is Pre-Seed, you can order online from http://www.preseed.co.nz or directly purchase from Target.
 Both lubricants can be used while trying to conceive because they do not kill sperm.

 Stress has a big impact on your hormones.
 If you find it too stressful to test your temperature every day, just use the ovulation test kit and take note of your mucus.